oddsdk/ts-odd/README.md

 ## Working with the file system

 The Web Native File System (WNFS) is a file system built on top of [IPLD](https://ipld.io/).
-Each file system has a public side and a private side, much like your macOS, Windows, or Linux desktop file system.
-The public side is "live" and publicly accessible on the Internet.
-The private side is encrypted so that only the owner can see the contents.
+It supports operations similar to your macOS, Windows, or Linux desktop file system.
+It consists of a public and private branch: The public branch is "live" and publicly accessible on the Internet.
+The private branch is encrypted so that only the owner can see the contents.
 Read more about it [here](https://github.com/wnfs-wg).

 ```ts
 const { Branch } = wn.path